bighill/headless-node-session-auth/README.md

-# node-headless-sample
+# headless-node-session-auth

-The goal of this project is to create a sample development environment for a headless NodeJS server and static React site.
+A sample development environment for a headless NodeJS server and static React site with session auth.
 The backend and frontend are proxied through Nginx so both can be served from the same domain to simplify authentication.

 ## The Backend